 I don't yet have any reviews of this brand, so if you're tried it you can share your review here.

-Ecover is another natural and eco-friendly brand, and its product is scented lavender.
+Ecover is another natural and eco-friendly brand, and its product is scented lavender, while another is Spring Tulip scent.

 It is safe for washable fine fabrics, silks and wool.
 It is HE compatible, and can also be used for hand washing.